 The first part of any car accident case is proving that the defendant violated their duty as a motor vehicle operator to prevent injury to another person.
 Proving automobile negligence in a Virginia case is more than offering a police report.
 In fact, the police report is always inadmissible in court.

 Rather, the officer and more importantly, eye witnesses, are required to prove the defendant violated a rule of the road that led to the accident.
 Bringing forward evidence that the defendant acted carelessly, by, for example, using their phone or driving while intoxicated, may be necessary to get the most money possible.

 A Virginia Beach car accident lawyer can help claimants develop strategies that give them high chances of success with the other people’s insurer or with juries if needed.

 Car accidents can result in severe injuries, even at low speeds.
 Some common injuries in car accidents include:

 - Separated joints or torn connective tissue in the knees, ankles, and shoulders

 - Cuts and bruises

 Any physical injuries can form the basis of a claim, but a comprehensive case presentation should examine the full impact of the accident upon the plaintiff’s life.
 This means a car accident claim could include a request compensation for not only medical losses but also loss of quality of life resulting from the accident.
 These may include hobbies and sports you were prevented from enjoying.
-We at Cooper Hurley Injury Lawyers try hard to get to know our injury clients to humanize the proof the harm.
+We at Cooper Hurley Injury Lawyers try hard to get to know our injury clients in order to humanize the proof the harm.

 How a Virginia Beach Car Accident Attorney Can Help